 Father's Rights to School and Medical Records

-Whether or not you're married to the mother of your child or you've become a father through adoption, once you've established paternity, you have certain rights and responsibilities regarding the raising of your child.
-One of these responsibilities, providing care for your child, includes your right to review and receive copies of your child's school and medical records.
-Both federal and state law apply to this right.
+Whether or not you're married to your child's mother, or you've become a father through adoption, once you've established paternity, you have certain rights and responsibilities regarding the raising of your child.
+One of these responsibilities is to provide care for your child.
+Included in that responsibility is your right to review and receive copies of your child's school and medical records.
+Both federal and state law apply to these rights.

 Continue below to learn more about a father's rights to school and medical records and other considerations that can affect these rights.

 In order to guide your child through their education, you may wish to review their school records.
 After all, these records can provide you with important information needed to ensure that your child receives a quality education.

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that applies to educational agencies and schools that receive funding under programs administered by the Department of Education.
 Private and parochial schools generally aren't subject to FERPA as they usually don't receive this funding.

 FERPA gives custodial and noncustodial parents certain rights respecting their child's public school education records.
 Unless a school is provided with evidence of a court order stating the contrary, both parents have the right to:

 - Seek to have the records updated or amended

 - Consent to disclosure of personally identifiable information from the records